-At DutchReview, we like to celebrate all of the wonderful things that make the Netherlands great, but let’s be fair: there’s also a lot that the Netherlands doesn’t have but should.
+At DutchReview, we like to celebrate all of the wonderful things that make the Netherlands great, but let’s be fair: there are some things the Netherlands just doesn’t have (but should).

-If you’ve lived in Holland your whole life, you may not realize, for example, that there are real places in the world where the not-so-mythical sun actually shines. ☀️
+If you’ve lived in Holland your whole life, you may not realise, for example, that there are real places in the world where the not-so-mythical sun actually shines. ☀️

 However, we complain about the weather enough.
-Instead, let’s focus on some other vitally important things that the Netherlands doesn’t have either.
+Instead, let’s focus on some other vitally important things that the Netherlands doesn’t have.

 1. Space and housing